brstrutt/planning_knock_out_whist/frontend/README.md

 ## How to develop

-1. Open the frontend devcontainer.
-This contains the dev environment
+0. Open the devcontainer and cd to this directory.
+Then the following commands will work.
-2. Run `npm run dev` to start the dev server
+1. Run `npm run dev` to start the dev server
-3. Run `npm run build` to update the backend with the latest build
+2. Run `npm run build` to update the backend with the latest build